Answers to 11 Frequently Asked Questions on LASIK

-As with any surgical procedure, there are risks involved with LASIK.
-They are very rare (the overall complication rate is between .2 and 2 percent, according to the AAO), but it’s important to understand all possible complications.
-The risks of LASIK include the following:
+Just like any other surgical procedure, there are risks involved with LASIK.
+They are very rare (the overall complication rate is between 0.2 and 2 percent, according to the AAO), but it’s important to understand all of the possible complications.
+The associated risks of LASIK include the following outcomes:

 - Halos or starbursts around lights

 - Overtreatment or undertreatment (requiring additional treatment to achieve the desired results)